Freya radar: Deployment and operation

-Freya was often used in concert with the primary German gun laying radar, Würzburg Riese ("Würzburg Giant"); the Freya finding targets at long distances and then "handing them over" to the shorter-ranged Würzburgs for tracking.
+Freya was often used in concert with the primary German gun laying radar, Würzburg Riese (Giant Würzburg); the Freya finding targets at long distances and then "handing them over" to the shorter-ranged Würzburgs for tracking.
 Later in the war, Freya operated in the band from 2.5 to 2.3 m (120 to 130 MHz), with a pulse width of three microseconds, a peak power output of 15 to 20 kW, and a pulse repetition frequency of 500 Hz.
-It had a maximum range of only 160 km, making it inferior to Chain Home.
-Furthermore, it could not accurately determine altitude, but it was a fully steerable and semi-mobile system.
+It had a maximum range of only 160 km, making it inferior to Chain Home and it could not accurately determine altitude but it was a fully steerable and semi-mobile system.